ominibyte/richflow/README.md

 ### DiscretizerFlow & DiscretizedFlow
 DiscretizerFlow partitions streams of data flowing through the Flow chain into windows and each data window could be emitted as a DiscretizedFlow or an array.
-Actually, discretisation can also occur for static/finite datasets like arrays or generators.
-DiscretizedFlows are IteratorFlows and could themselves be discretised and Flow actions can be called on them.
-Any Flow can be discretised (with an exception to OutFlow).
+Actually, discretization can also occur for static/finite datasets like arrays or generators.
+DiscretizedFlows are IteratorFlows and could themselves be discretized and Flow actions can be called on them.
+Any Flow can be discretized (with an exception to OutFlow).
 However, the discretization implementation in IteratorFlow differs from the implementation on others Flow.

-IteratorFlow handles the discretisation process internally, while the DiscretizerFlow handles discretisation for all other Flows.
-For IteratorFlow discretisation, the data window can be created from a single iterator or multiple iterators (this could be a single datastream or multiple datastream) while the discretisation for other Flow groups are done on the input data.
-The discretize method takes three arguments namely - the window span, the span length and a boolean value indicating if data should be spawned as discretised flows or as arrays.
+IteratorFlow handles the discretization process internally, while the DiscretizerFlow handles discretization for all other Flows.
+For IteratorFlow discretization, the data window can be created from a single iterator or multiple iterators (this could be a single datastream or multiple datastream) while the discretization for other Flow groups are done on the input data.
+The discretize method takes three arguments namely - the window span, the span length and a boolean value indicating if data should be spawned as discretized flows or as arrays.
 The third argument is optional and defaults to true.

 For IteratorFlow discretization, the window span talks about how many iterators should be included in creating the window.
 Recall that an Iterator can be added via the IteratorFlow.merge(…) method.
 A block of data is a data structure that has one item from each iterator from the window.
 The span length is the number of data blocks that should constitute a discrete block.
 Span length can be a number, a function or an object having an ‘isDataEnd’ function.
 The function receives two arguments - the last data added and the current length of the window span and should evaluate to a boolean.

-For other Flow groups, discretisation is on the input.
-It is the responsibility of the programmer to ensure that the data received as input to the DiscretizerFlow is fit for discretisation and it is assumed that each data piped can be broken down is the way needed by the programmer.
+For other Flow groups, discretization is on the input.
+It is the responsibility of the programmer to ensure that the data received as input to the DiscretizerFlow is fit for discretization and it is assumed that each data piped can be broken down is the way needed by the programmer.
 When DiscretizerFlow determines that it is not possible to discretize ‘perfectly’, the implementation respects the programmers wish and fills the remaining slots  in the data block with null values.
 The discretize method take in the same arguments and the span length follows the same as that of IteratorFlow.
 The window span here talks about how many parts each input piped to the DiscretizerFlow can be broken down.
 It is assumed that when each input is passed to Flow.from(…), it should be able to create an Iterator that will generate the amount of data required by the programmer.

 ```javascript
 //lazily create 4 streamers